Kodak DC Series: Kodak DC40

 Released in 1995, the DC40 shared its lineage with the Apple QuickTake 100, both of which were manufactured by Chinon.
 It came with fixed focal length lens of 42 mm-equivalent and a 768x512 pixel CCD sensor.
 It came with 4 megabyte of internal flash memory storage and did not have any capabilities for using external memory.
 It also did not have an LCD for picture display.
 The cost was $1,000.

 Kodak DC50

-This early digital camera was essentially the same as the Chinon ES-3000, Dycam 10-C, Promaster Digital One, and Dakota DCC-9500; but with improved software, a higher resolution sensor, and a dark gray case.
+This early digital camera is a clone of the Chinon ES-3000.
+The design was also licensed to other manufacturers and sold as, Dycam 10-C, Promaster Digital One, and Dakota DCC-9500; but with improved software, a higher resolution sensor, and a dark gray case.
 The Kodak DC50 featured a 3:1 zoom lens (37 mm to 111 mm-equivalent), built-in photo flash and a PCMCIA slot for Type I and II ATA cards.
 It came with a simple monochrome LCD to report basic camera statistics, but did not come with a graphical LCD for picture review.
-The Kodak DC50 had a 756x504 pixel color CCD sensor, just like the Kodak DC40.
+The Kodak DC50 had a 768x512 pixel color CCD sensor, just like the Kodak DC40 (usually displayed at 756x504).
 It only stored images in Kodak's proprietary KDC file format with 3 user-selectable quality levels.